We’re back with another post in the Student Success Stories series!

-This month we’re featuring Carrie Serres, a business pro who is building a virtual assistant business in order to be able to be work from home and spend more time with her family.
+This month we’re featuring Carrie Serres, a business pro who is building a virtual assistant business so she can work from home and spend more time with her family.

 Name: Carrie Serres